0xSSDD/hub88-snr-sol/README.md

 Here is the architecture diagram `architecture.excalidraw.svg`
 ![Architecture Diagram](architecture.excalidraw.svg)

+## Architecture Overview

+This project implements a robust, high-concurrency Wallet API for Hub88, using only Elixir/OTP primitives (no external dependencies or databases).

+### System Architecture

+- **Supervision Tree:**
+  The application uses a partitioned supervision tree for maximum concurrency and fault tolerance.
+Each user's transactions are handled by a dedicated GenServer, supervised by a DynamicSupervisor.
+Supervisors are partitioned per CPU core for optimal load distribution.

+- **Data Management:**
+  All user, transaction, and token data is stored in ETS tables, managed by a GenServer.
+This ensures atomicity, idempotency, and high-throughput access.

+- **Fault Tolerance:**
+  The system is designed to recover gracefully from process crashes and mass failures.
+Supervisors are tuned to handle thousands of restarts per minute, and all critical data is persisted in ETS.

+### Request Flow

+1. **API Entry:**
+  Requests enter via the public `Challenge` module, which validates and routes them.
+2. **Signature Verification:**
+  Every request is cryptographically verified for authenticity.
+3. **User Process Routing:**
+  The request is routed to the correct per-user GenServer, ensuring all operations for a user are serialized and race-free.
+4. **Transaction Processing:**
+  The transaction is validated, processed, and persisted atomically.
+5. **Response:**
+  The result is returned, with all error and success codes matching the Hub88 API spec.

+### Supervision & Data Flow Diagram

+> See `architecture.excalidraw.svg` for a visual overview of the supervision tree, process flow, and data flow.
+> The diagram legend explains the meaning of each color and shape.

+*For further details, see inline module and function documentation.
+The test suite includes integration, concurrency, and fault-tolerance tests that validate the system under real-world conditions.*

 Note: Tests could run slightly (7-8 seconds on my machine)slow, as some of the performance tests in `test/integration/fault_tolerance_test.exs` test for high loads, e.g. 5000 users. simultaneusly seeing crashes etc. Redudcing that number will speed up tests.

 ## API Contract Compliance